HMAC Request Signatures

 - Hashing the request after it has been mutated by a body parser.
 Always compute

-sha256(body)over the raw wire bytes. - Including the query string in
+sha256(body)over the raw wire bytes. - Assuming the query string is authenticated.
+By default it is not — send signed parameters in the body, or enable

 replayWindowSecondsbetween issuer and verifier —stale_signatureerrors point here first. - Reusing a single shared secret across many partners.
 Use distinct